Snapstromegon/hoeser.dev/src/blog/2022-02-28-popularity-vs-quality.md

 ## Preface

-"establishedness - a broad distribution can be an indicator of quality" I wrote something similar to this in the draft of my paper and then stopped for a second. - That's a really bold claim with not backup and nevertheless this feels so true that I didn't even think it could be wrong.
+"establishedness - a broad distribution can be an indicator of quality" I wrote something similar to this in the draft of my paper and then stopped for a second. - That's a really bold claim with no backup and nevertheless this feels so true that I didn't even think it could be wrong.
 A quick google search backed me up...
 But it was just comments over comments and many opinion blogposts which said that more popular packages are always of higher quality.
 But this is not good enough to be quoted in a paper, so I started to dive headfirst into some data analysis.

 ## What is quality or even popularity